 Cape Point, as part of Table Mountain National Park, has streamlined its operations to create minimal impact on the environment, which includes the careful reuse of grey water for on-site vegetation.

 - Notices have been put up requesting visitors to use water sparingly due to the water restrictions.

-As a member of the Biodiversity in Wine Initiative, Groot Constantia is committed to protecting its remaining highly threatened natural areas and adopting better farming practices to ensure functioning, healthy natural systems.
-Although the area of natural habitat under the estate’s control is very small, Groot Constantia acknowledges the fact that the farm’s vineyards and river streams is a valuable habitat to different creatures that are living in the Table Mountain National Park.
+As a member of the Biodiversity in Wine Initiative, Groot Constantia Wine Estate is committed to protecting its remaining highly threatened natural areas and adopting better farming practices to ensure functioning, healthy natural systems.
+Although the area of natural habitat under the estate’s control is very small, Groot Constantia acknowledges the fact that the farm’s vineyards and river streams are a valuable habitat to different creatures that are living in the Table Mountain National Park.
 Every effort is made not to disturb this habitat and to allow it to play a role as an important buffer zone for the Table Mountain National Park.
 Links, porcupine and fish eagle sightings on the Estate, to name but a few, are proof that this role is successfully fulfilled.

 Dongola Guest House – going above and beyond #WaterWise

 In an effort to relieve some pressure on this precious resource, Dongala Guest House in Constantia sealed the Baths in the rooms with Baths and Showers.
 They realise this may be inconvenient to their guests but they were rewarded with a free wine tasting at Groot Constantia!

-The Cape Town Partnership recently took to the streets to find out if Capetonians were aware of the new restrictions, how they’ve been saving water and how they plan on doing the same over the next few months.
+The City Walk Cape Town Partnership recently took to the streets to find out if Capetonians were aware of the new restrictions, how they’ve been saving water and how they plan on doing the same over the next few months.
 Find out what Capetonian said here.

 They have reduced their water consumption by more than 5% per visitor since 2014 – which is enough to fill 32 cable cars!